PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 ```
 sudo nano /etc/dnsmasq.conf
 ```
-+ Add the following configuration in this file: (scroll all the way down with the down button)
++ Add the following example configuration in this file: (scroll all the way down with the down button)
 ```
 dhcp-range=192.168.0.50,192.168.0.150,12h
 ```